ammelto/QtCalculator/README.md

 # QtCalculator
-Basic calculator I'm working on to get familiar with Qt and C++
+Basic calculator I made to learn the basics of Qt and C++